Common Air Conditioner Problems and How to Fix Them

 The Unit Won't Turn On

-This is one of the most common problems that homeowners face when it comes to their air conditioning unit.
+This is one of the most common problems that homeowners face when it comes to their AC Services in Hamilton, ON.
 There are a few things that you can do when your unit won’t switch on.

 First, you need to check the thermostat batteries and make sure they are not dead.
 If the batteries are fine, the next thing you must do is inspect the thermostat settings.
 Make sure that you’ve switched on the cooling mode and that the right thermostat settings are activated.